Alberta Social Credit Party: Decline

 Social Credit sank into near-paralysis in opposition.
-Having spent all but a few months of its history prior to 1971 in government, it was unable to get the better of the Tories.
+Having spent all but a few months of its history in government before 1971, it was ill-prepared for a role outside of it and was unable to get the better of the Tories.
 It didn't help matters that Schmidt was never able to get into the legislature; he lost a by-election shortly after taking the leadership.
-Henderson remained parliamentary leader until September, when Clark succeeded him.
+Henderson remained parliamentary leader until September when Clark succeeded him.

 The party's support collapsed in the 1975 election, when it fell to four seats—just barely holding onto official party status—and lost half of the popular vote it had received in 1971.
 Schmidt failed to win a seat and resigned as party leader, leaving Clark to take the leadership unopposed.
-Under Clark, the party staved off total collapse in the 1979 election, holding onto its four seats.
+Under Clark, the party staved off a total collapse in the 1979 election, holding onto its four seats.